Proper polyhedral divisors and torus actions over arbitrary fields

 As morphisms of pp-divisors induce equivariant morphisms of affine normal varieties endowed with effective torus actions, semilinear morphisms of pp-divisors similarly induce semilinear equivariant morphisms of affine normal varieties endowed with effective torus actions.
 However, not every dominant semilinear equivariant morphism of affine normal varieties arises from a semilinear morphism of pp-divisors.

-In the following we will prove that dominant semilinear equivariant morphisms between affine normal varieties endowed with an effective torus action arise from localized dominating semilinear morphisms of pp-divisors.
+In the following, we will prove that dominant semilinear equivariant morphisms between affine normal varieties endowed with an effective torus action arise from a pair of dominating semilinear morphisms of pp-divisors.
 The next results are intermediary steps that will help us to achieve our goal.